ThomasAribart/dev-to-articles/blog-posts/write-type-safe-s3-select-queries-with-kysely/write-type-safe-s3-select-queries-with-kysely.md

   }),
 );

-// Note that this command requires the s3:GetObject permission on the bucket
+// Note that this command requires the s3:GetObject permission
 ```

 This is great and all but we can make it better: